hustlrmayank/Auto_Chat_Reply/README.md

 Coordinate helper: move.py
 Troubleshooting

-If the script copies nothing, verify selection coordinates and clipboard permissions.
+-- If the script copies nothing, verify selection coordinates and clipboard permissions.
-If API calls fail, confirm GEMINI env var is set and the package is correctly installed.
+-- If API calls fail, confirm GEMINI env var is set and the package is correctly installed.
-If model responses are unexpected, inspect the system instruction in model.
+-- If model responses are unexpected, inspect the system instruction in model.

-License & security
+-License & security

-Do not commit your .env; it is already in .gitignore.
+- Do not commit your .env; it is already in .gitignore.
-Treat API keys as secrets.
+- Treat API keys as secrets.
-Contact

-For adjustments to coordinates or parsing logic, modify program.py and use move.py for coordinate discovery.
+- For adjustments to coordinates or parsing logic, modify program.py and use move.py for coordinate discovery.